 - After that, click on the Picture to add the desired image from the Header & Footer option.

 - In turn, a window will appear which has three options of inserting a picture.

-- Here, we are choosing From a file option to upload the picture which is already available on our computer.
+- Here, we are choosing the From a File option to upload the picture that is already available on our computer.
 Whereas, we can also insert pictures online by using the other two options.

 - At this time, we will notice a &[Picture] entry inside the header cell similar to the image below.

 - After clicking on any portion of the document outside the header area, the watermark image becomes visible.